Cfiorato/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:

+    - Client fetch is fine so we will check the params for the POST request with byebug
+    - Params for the POST request are going through fine but name error for the create (Toys.create should be Toy.create)
+    - Fixed syntax error.
+Post is functional

 - Update the number of likes for a toy

   - How I debugged:

+    - Start with putting in the update request and check our Network requests in Chrome
+    - Unexpected end of Json error.
+We aren't sending any json back after the update request
+    - Added JSON response in Controller.
+Now working

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+    - Start with making delete request and checking network in chrome.
+    - 404 not found.
+Checking Routes for a Delete.
+    - Routes did not have a destroy path added.
+Added and going back to first step.
+    - Delete working.
+Was just missing :destroy in routes.